sayfulloh11/Pytorch_practice/README.md

 # Pytorch_practice
-You can find practice releted Pytorch
+You can find some practice releted to Pytorch!